 Where to find it Maitland Cottage Hospital, Kildare Road, Newlands, Cape Town

 What better way to have some fun and do some good than with a fun-filled day in the water?
-Based in Muizenberg, the surf capital of Cape Town, this initiative has taken a uniquely awesome approach to community outreach by providing surfing lessons for boys from troubled backgrounds and underprivileged areas.
+Based in Muizenberg, the surf capital of Cape Town, this initiative has taken a uniquely awesome approach to community outreach by providing surfing lessons for boys and girls from troubled backgrounds and underprivileged areas.
 As a way of teaching the values of communication and dedication, the surf lessons also provide an activity that the kids, and also the instructors, thoroughly look forward to week after week.
-Aside from the time spent out in the waves, Surfpop also provides homework assistance and freshly cooked meals after each lesson.
+Aside from the time spent out in the waves, Surfpop also provides homework assistance (including help with Maths and English), vocational workshops and nutritious meals.

 Miracle Kidz Safe House

 As the name suggests, Miracle Kidz Safe House provides a safe and loving temporary home for abused, abandoned and neglected children in Sweet Valley.
-The small team of five (funder, Elsie Du Plessis, her partner Thomas Bloem and caregivers Kelly, Judy and Gina) ensure that the house is not just a place for kids to eat and sleep, but rather a place to call home, make friends and even family.
+The small team of five (founder, Elsie Du Plessis, her partner Thomas Bloem and three caregivers) ensure that the house is not just a place for kids to eat and sleep, but rather a place to call home, make friends and even family.
 Known for its incredible work in the area, Miracle Kidz has become a notable part of the community, who continue to offer their support.

 How to help Aside from grocery and clothes donations, you can volunteer daily, helping out in any number of ways under guidance from the team.
 However, they do encourage you to read up what to expect before you go to ensure everyone, including the kids, can feel comfortable.
-Companies can also partake in one of the projects: either short-term (fencing the property, painting a room, tiling the floor, planting artificial grass, paving the driving) or long-term (sponsoring a child in a number of ways).
+There is also a debit-order campaign called Miracle Angels Network, which you can help provide the children with ongoing support.
+Companies can partake in one of the projects: either short-term (fencing the property, painting a room, tiling the floor, planting artificial grass, paving the driveway) or long-term (sponsoring a child in a number of ways).

-Good to know You’ll need to get a police-clearance form before volunteering, as the safety of the children is a priority.
+Good to know For long-term volunteering, you’ll need to get a police-clearance form before signing up, as the safety of the children is of course, a high priority.

 Times Monday – Saturday, 10am – 3pm